MC-Stereo: Multi-peak Lookup and Cascade Search Range for Stereo Matching: Related Work

 Traditional stereo matching~\cite{zhang2009cross, sun2003stereo, hirschmuller2007stereo} typically consists of four steps: matching cost calculation, cost aggregation, disparity calculation, and disparity refinement.
 With the development of deep learning, each step in the traditional method can be replaced by a deep neural network for performance improvement.
 Zbontar and Lecun~\cite{zbontar2016stereo} first propose to replace the manually designed explicit metric function with the implicit metric learned by the network for computing matching cost.
 Seki et al.~\cite{seki2017sgm} propose SGM-Net which learns penalty parameters for semi-global matching (SGM).

 In recent years, end-to-end networks have become the mainstream of stereo matching.
 Mayer et al.~\cite{mayer2016large} propose the first end-to-end disparity regression network Disp-Net which constructs a correlation volume based on CNN features and then aggregates the correlation volume using 2D convolutions.
 Finally, the disparity map is regressed from the aggregated volume.
 As the cost volume is the key affecting the final accuracy and efficiency of stereo matching, subsequent studies~\cite{guo2019group,xu2022attention,cheng2023coatrsnet,xu2023cgi,cheng2022region} mainly focus on cost volume construction and aggregation.
-In FastACV, Xu et al.~\cite{xu2022accurate} utilize a multi-peak strategy which selects the top-K disparities with the maximum probabilities to construct a sparse cost volume.
-Such strategy can greatly reduce the computational cost without compromising accuracy excessively.
-Different from FastACV, in this work we not only select the top-K disparities but also uniformly samples around it to avoid the sampled disparity falling on the wrong side of the peak.~\cite{yang2022non} and~\cite{mao2021uasnet} explore depth distribution and sampling strategies on a cascade architecture, respectively.
+In FastACV, Xu et al.~\cite{xu2022accurate} utilize a multi-peak strategy that selects the top-K disparities with the maximum probabilities to construct a sparse cost volume.
+Such a strategy can greatly reduce the computational cost without compromising accuracy excessively.
+Different from FastACV, in this work we not only select the top-K disparities but also uniformly samples around it to obtain more reliable distribution information.~\cite{yang2022non} and~\cite{mao2021uasnet} explore depth distribution and sampling strategies on a cascade architecture, respectively.
 In comparison, our approach focuses on iterative optimization architecture and is much more concise.